Many individuals applying for jobs that require background checks wonder, can you be denied employment for dismissed charges?

 As far as misdemeanors that prevent employment are concerned, only those that are directly related to the job, or are violent in nature will stand out as red flags on a background check.

-However, when it comes to will a misdemeanor affect employment, employment disqualification due to misdemeanor convictions are far more common.
+However, regarding the question of whether a misdemeanor will affect employment, disqualification due to misdemeanor convictions is much more common.

 Will a Dismissed Felony Affect Employment?